-- prescribed limits to the amount of fines or fees a borrower may owe the library have been exceeded - prescribed limits to the number of admissible overdue items have been exceeded - prescribed limits to the number of admissible items reported returned have been exceeded - prescribed limits to the length of time items overdue have been exceeded - prescribed limits to the length of time fines accrued have been exceeded
+- prescribed limits to the amount of fines or fees a borrower may owe the Library have been exceeded - prescribed limits to the number of admissible overdue items have been exceeded implemented until the customer resolves his/her account.

 If these limits are exceeded by a Library customer, the stop service provision in the circulation system will be implemented until the borrower restores his/her circulation record to within the acceptable range.